Fundamentals of Implementation Science

 To be admitted to the course you must have a master’s degree in a health-related field or in the social sciences, or equivalent professional experience.
 Graduate students enrolled at the University of Washington can register for GH 541 Fundamentals of Implementation Science during spring quarter course via MyUW.

-Payments may be made by wire transfer, Visa, Mastercard or Discovery credit cards.
+Payment is accepted via Flywire, a program that allows you to pay in your own currency or via wire transfer, Visa, or Mastercard credit cards.
 You will receive instructions to submit payment once you have been accepted into the course.